symbioticfi/cli/README.md

-  netops      List all operators opted in network nets        List all networks netstakes   Show stakes of all operators in network opnets      List all networks operator is opted in ops         List all operators opstakes    Show operator stakes in all networks vaults      List all vaults
+  netops      List all operators opted in network nets        List all networks netstakes   Show stakes of all operators in network opnets      List all networks where operator is opted in ops         List all operators opstakes    Show operator stakes in all networks vaults      List all vaults